kyma-project/kyma/docs/04-operation-guides/troubleshooting/smsh-01-503-no-access.md

 ---
-title: Can't access a Kyma endpoint
+title: Can't access a Kyma endpoint (503 status code)
 ---

-## Symptom and cause
+## Symptom

+You try to access a Kyma endpoint and receive the `503` status code.

+## Cause

-The `503` status code received when you try to access a Kyma endpoint can be caused by a configuration error in the Istio Ingress Gateway.
+This can be caused by a configuration error in the Istio Ingress Gateway.
 As a result, the endpoint you call is not exposed.

 ## Remedy